rabbewalter/boatless/README.md

 Download [latest release](https://github.com/rabbewalter/boatless/archive/master.zip) or clone — `$ git clone https://github.com/rabbewalter/boatless.git` - and checkout the [tagged release](https://github.com/rabbewalter/boatless/releases) of your choosing.

+Boatless has been provided with a package manager which is powered by [gulp-load-plugins](https://www.npmjs.com/package/gulp-load-plugins).
+To isntall these you can simply install the package manager `$ npm install --save-dev gulp-load-plugins` in the root folder and complete the installation by running `$ npm install`.

+## Run Gulp

+Run the Gulp command — `$ gulp` - in your terminal to start a local server with your default browser.
+Gulp listens to the changes in your *stylus* folder and compiles a new *main.css* -file depending on your settings.
+The browser window will then refresh with the new changes.
+You can of course change the folder settings in the `gulpfile.js` -file which is located on the root level.

 ## Dependencies